harshita-s/academic-kickstart/content/home/projects.md

 {{< figure library="true" src="Collage.jpg" title="" lightbox="true" >}}

+* __April 2021__ | Harshita gave an invited talk *"Artificial Intelligence in Medical Imaging - Methods, Applications, and Challenges"* at __Microsoft Research India__.

+* __April 2021__ | Harshita presented her research paper *"Multi-modal Learning from Video, Eye Tracking, and Pupillometry for Operator Skill Characterization in Clinical Fetal Ultrasound"* as oral presentation in __IEEE ISBI 2021__.

 * __October 2020__ | Harshita presented a hot abstract in ultrasound imaging *"Task‐evoked pupillary response as an index of cognitive workload of sonologists undertaking fetal ultrasound"*, and equally contributed to the abstract *"The data science of obstetric ultrasound: automatic analysis of full‐length anomaly scans using machine learning algorithms"* at the ISUOG Virtual World Congress 2020.

 * __October 2020__ | A co-authored paper from the PULSE project *"A Curriculum Learning Based Approach to Captioning Ultrasound Images"* is the __Best Presentation Winner__ at Advances in Simplifying Medical UltraSound-ASMUS 2020 Workshop at MICCAI 2020.